Robert Moray: Scientific research

 Moray made significant contributions to the observation of tidal phenomena.
 Shortly before the restoration of Charles II, he stayed for several weeks in the remote island of Great Bernera, in the Outer Hebrides, and observed that the normal semidiurnal tide was there combined with tidal streams between the nearby islands that exhibited a strong diurnal motion.
 Moray reported these "extraordinary tydes" to the Royal Society in 1665, which published them in the first volume of the Philosophical Transactions.
-Nearly 200 passed before Moray's description was confirmed by hydrographic measurements in the Sound of Harris.
+Nearly 200 years passed before Moray's description was confirmed by hydrographic measurements in the Sound of Harris.
 It was only in 1968 that the phenomenon was satisfactorily explained in terms of the theory of "continental shelf waves".

 In 1666, Moray published Considerations and Enquiries concerning Tides.
 There he advocated careful quantitative observation of tidal phenomena and proposed, for the first time in the scientific literature, the use of stilling-wells as tide gauges.